Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Methods

 We train the RL policy in the MuJoCo Playground simulator~\cite{zakka2025mujocoplayground} using an Actor-Critic (AC) architecture optimized by Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}.
 Both the actor and critic networks are composed of a Multi-Layer Perceptron MLP with hidden sizes of \([512, 512, 256, 256]\).
-All trainings are conducted on Nvidia RTX4090 GPUs.
+Each policy is trained for fewer than $300$ million steps, requiring under $7$ hours on a single NVIDIA RTX$4090$ GPU.